ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

 git push origin master
 ```

 The first time you run the above commands, navigate to your git repo on github.
-Click on your commit history, you should see 2 commits - one that has the initial version of the code containing only the provided starter code, another that has your latest changes - that's version control - hurray!
+Click on your commit history, you should see 2 commits - one that has the initial version of the code containing only the provided starter code, another that has your latest changes - that's version control in action - hurray!

 Continue to the next part of the assignment.
 As you add new files and modify code, be sure to integrate the *git add ...* , *git commit ...* and *git push ...* routine into your workflow.